campbell000/blog/content/articles/xenoblade-chronicles-3-review-bloat.md

 <div class="imageContainer">
   <img :src="'/xc3sad.jpeg'"/>
   <span class="titleImageCaption text--secondary">Xenoblade Chronicles 3 does a great job of making its characters' problems feel real and relatable.
-When they suffer, <i>you</i> suffer.</span>
+When they suffer, <i>you</i> suffer.
+WTF THIS IS TERRIBLE</span>
 </div>

 In general, unlike Xenoblade Chronicles 2, this game never fails to remind the player that there is *a lot* at stake.
 People will die.
 Futures will be cut short.
 People will suffer.
 Unless you, the player, do something about it.